Witan Sulaeman: Lechia Gdańsk

 On 1 September 2021, Witan joined Polish club Lechia Gdańsk on a two-year contract.
 Witan joined shortly after his international teammate Egy Maulana departured to Senica in Slovakia.
 Three days later, Witan made his Lechia Gdańsk debut in a friendly match against Jeziorak Iława as a substitute for Kacper Sezonienko in the 73rd minute.

 He made his league debut for Lechia Gdańsk.
-However, he did not strengthen the main team, but for the reserve team, Lechia Gdańsk II. when he was part of the starting lineup of a IV liga match against MKS Wladyslawowo on 11 September, in which Lechia won.
+However, he did not strengthen the main team, but for the reserve team, Lechia Gdańsk II. when he was part of the starting lineup of a IV liga match against MKS Władysławowo on 11 September, in which Lechia won.

 On 26 July 2022, it is announced that Witan and Lechia Gdańsk both agreed to mutually terminate his contract.

 FK Senica (loan)

 On 21 January 2022, Witan joined Slovak Super Liga club Senica on loan until the end of the season.
 On 12 February 2022, Witan made his league debut playing full 90-minutes against league giants Slovan Bratislava, as his team suffered 0–5 defeat.

 Witan made his first goal for his club at Slovak Cup winning game against SV Sasona Arena.
 In the quarter final of Slovak Cup, against FK Pohronie, he gave one assist and one goal for the winning match.

 Trenčín

 On 9 August 2022, Slovak club AS Trenčín announced that they had signed Witan on a two-year contract.
 On 13 August 2022, Witan made his debut, coming on as a 73rd-minute substitute for Lucas Demitra in a goal-less league draw against Ružomberok.

 On 24 August 2022, Witan scored his first and second goal for Trenčín during a record-setting 14–0 victory against Slovan Hlohovec in the Slovak Cup.

 Persija Jakarta

 On 31 January 2023, Witan joined Liga 1 side Persija on a three-and-a-half-year contract.
 Witan made his league debut on 12 February in a 2–0 home win against Arema at the Patriot Candrabhaga Stadium, Bekasi.

 On 5 April, he scored his first league goal in a 0–1 away win against Persebaya Surabaya.
 He also continued his good form in April with give assists an opening goal by Michael Krmenčík, whilst also scored his second league goal for the club in a 5–0 win against PSS Sleman.

 With this victory, Persija is assured to finish in runner-up in the final standings of the 2022–23 Liga 1.
 He contributed in 10 league appearances with 2 goals and 1 assist for the rest of 2022–23 season.